github-aws-runners/terraform-aws-github-runner/docs/microvm-runners.md

 server therefore requires building/releasing the artifact and publishing a new compatible image before deploying that image version to the runner lane.

+## Image boot and runner lifecycle

+The image starts its processes in two layers:

+1. Docker starts the S6 overlay (`/init`).
+The image configures internal services, including the CloudWatch Agent, as S6 services.
+The internal services startup script validates the requested service names, exposes the MicroVM ID and runner-configuration SSM path to S6, and starts the configured services.
+2. The image command runs `image-entrypoint.sh`, which executes the Actions runner's Node binary with `/opt/microvm/server.js`.
+That Node process is the HTTP endpoint for the AWS Lambda MicroVM lifecycle hooks.

+When AWS sends the `run` hook, the server validates the request and passes the MicroVM ID and `runHookPayload` to the lifecycle handler.
+The payload identifies the SSM-backed runner configuration; the hook consumes the one-time JIT runner configuration from SSM, then starts `/opt/actions-runner/run.sh` with that configuration.
+The runner starts as the unprivileged `runner` user, and the hook waits for the process launch handoff before acknowledging the request.

+The `terminate` hook stops the runner process.
+The server also handles the runtime's readiness, validation, resume, and suspend hooks.
+After the runner exits, the hook cleans up and the Node server shuts down, allowing the MicroVM to finish its lifecycle.

 ## Combined EC2 and MicroVM deployment

 The [multi-runner webhook example](examples/multi-runner-webhook.md) accepts